miketheman/fullstack/README.md

 * `munin` cookbook:
     * added a platform-specific template to group servers by role
     * a minor directory permissions issue that exists with the munin 1.4.6 package, fixed in 1.4.7
+    * migrated to bleeding edge of the cookbook version from github for some new features

 Prep work